 - Scenic Overlook / Waterfalls

 A Brief History

-After the death of John Knippenberg, the property was deeded to Wayne and became part of the township's park system.
+The property became part of the townships park system after Johns death.
 Dorothy continued to supervise Laurelwood and work in the gardens.
-At this time, a small grassroots community group formed to support Dorothy in maintaining the property and ensuring its future as a public park.
-In 2003, this group was formalized as Friends of Laurelwood Arboretum, Inc (FOLA), a 501(c)(3) non-profit corporation.
+At this time, a small grassroots community group formed to support her in maintaining the property and ensuring its future as a public park.
+In 2003, this group was formalized as Friends of Laurelwood Arboretum, Inc, a 501(c)(3) nonprofit corporation.

-After Dorothy's death in 2006, a partnership was formed between FOLA and the Township of Wayne.
-FOLA assumed responsibility for maintaining and improving the Arboretum's horticultural inheritance.
-This includes managing designated public funds and Laurelwood's three seasonal employees.
+Friends of Laurelwood Arboretum assumed responsibility for maintaining and improving the arboretums horticultural inheritance.
+This includes managing designated public funds and Laurelwoods seasonal employees.